OliverHennhoefer/quant/README.md

 # Fetching Stock Data for Fundamental Analysis

-This project relies on data provided by [gurufocus.com](https://www.gurufocus.com/new_index/) and [tipranks.com](https://www.tipranks.com/)<br>
+The project relies on data provided by [gurufocus.com](https://www.gurufocus.com/new_index/) and [tipranks.com](https://www.tipranks.com/)<br>

-This webscraping toolset provides functionalities for easily gathering stock data for the last five fiscal years. <br>
+This webscraping toolset provides functionalities for easily gathering stock data for up to the last five fiscal years. <br>
-This projects gives access to complete financial data of at least 5,000-7,000 stocks - depending on the indicator and the corresponding listing itself.
+The toolset provides access to financial data of at least 5,000-7,000 stocks (depending on data availability of the respectice listing).

 📚 Extensive data for 6.000+ unique listings. <br>
 📅 Records from the last five company's fiscal years. <br>